zhast/aragon_technical/README.md

 ## Development Progress

-We're following the implementation plan step by step.
-Current status:
+The project has progressed through the implementation plan with the following completed tasks:

 - Set up project structure and implemented core functionality
 - Created PostgreSQL database schema for image metadata storage